deefruoydaeh/algorithmus_randomcircles/analog/README.md

 >Follow the instructions on a horizontal format sheet of white paper in A4.

->-take a red pencil
+>take a red pencil.
->-draw vertical ordered, on vertex touching rhombi from the top to the bottom of the sheet
+>draw vertical ordered, on vertex touching rhombi from the top to the bottom of the sheet.
->-size between two to four fingerbreadth
+>the size has to be between two to four fingerbreadth.
->-positiones of rhombuslines are random, they can get close but do not touch
+>the positiones of the rhombuslines are random, they can get close but do not touch.
->-draw alternating red and green rows
+>draw alternating red and green rows until the time is over.